dpneumo/simplestate/CHANGE_NOTES.md

+#### SimpleState version 2.0.14
+Tests with Ruby 2.3.2 pass.
+Removed tests with rbx.
+Travis-ci not yet running tests for Ruby 2.4.0preview3.

 #### SimpleState version 2.0.13
 In State and StateHolder the opts argument to initialize now defaults to nil.
 Descendents may use this for their own purposes.
 Recommend use of a configuration object or a hash to pass values via this argument.
 State no longer implements the name method.
 It will raise Not ImplementedError if called.
 State descendants must provide their own implementation.